Spill reporting requirements and procedures

 - Toxic, flammable, corrosive, and otherwise dangerous industrial chemicals.

-- Slug discharges of milk, sugar and other food products, since they can significantly impact or damage the operation of MCES’s biological wastewater treatment plants.
+- Slug discharges* of milk, sugar and other food products, since they can significantly impact or damage the operation of MCES’s biological wastewater treatment processes.

 When and what to report to MCES

-A written report that describes the spill shall be submitted to MCES by the responsible person within five calendar days after occurrence of the discharge.
+A written report that describes the spill must be submitted to MCES by the responsible person within five calendar days after occurrence of the discharge.
 The report shall include the following information:

 - Description and quantity of the material or waste discharged including constituents and concentrations